isa-group/sla-wizard/docs/haproxy.md

 # HAProxy

-Rate limiting in HAProxy is based in its stick tables functionality: the server stores information from a client, allowing it to track user activities and differentiate between clients.
+Rate limiting in HAProxy is based primarly in its stick tables functionality: the server stores information from a client, allowing it to track user activities and differentiate between clients.
 The requests can be categorizing by client IP, for example but also other keys such as headers or query parameters.
 SLA Wizard uses such keys instead of client addresses.

-Different ACLs are used to validate the request: 1) check apikey was provided and is valid 2) check the combination method+path is valid
+Different ACLs are used to validate the request:

+1. Check apikey was provided and verify it is valid
+2. Check the combination method+path of the request is valid (i.e is available in the API server)

 If the request is valid it is forwarded to its right backend, where the stick-table directive will apply the rate limiting.